THUNDERWANG/CubeCounter/README.md

-# CubeCounter
+# Cube
-Compares  Magic: The Gathering cube lists to a master list and finds the the same cards.
-Just set the correct query and cube list file path.

-More implementations to come!
+This program determines the ASFAN of cubes from a master list of cards and prints the results to a CSV file.

+Instructions:
+1. Download the Cube Project Zip file to the Desktop and extract.
+2. Correct String parentPath.
+3. Results will be written to the "Results" subfolder of Cube Project.